 Age-appropriate tasks help kids develop autonomy, self-esteem, and teach them about food and nutrition.
 Kids are learning how to care for themselves when they learn how to prepare food.

 Even though there’s only a few tasks your child can safely help with, starting early teaches kids the skills to be helpful when they’re a little older.

 Learn safe, age-appropriate kitchen activities so your child can be a part of cooking meals for the family.

 Cooking with your toddler is a great way to keep him busy when you’re trying to get a meal on the table.

 Kids tend to complain less about foods they helped prepare.
 A child takes pride in what he helped make.
 A bonus – he’s more likely to try new foods.

 Kitchen activities help develop fine motor skills and cognitive skills.
 Even easy dishes require some math, science, and creativity.
-Cooking encourages autonomy and knowledge about food and nutrition.
+Cooking encourages autonomy, helps a toddler’s development, and improves knowledge about food and nutrition.

 Here are 5 simple tasks for your toddler to get started.